Keep your little one nourished with these organic and non-GMO baby formulas.

 Over the past decade, we have tested and reviewed over 50 different infant formulas with over 150 different babies, including both U.S. and European brands.

-Within each of the below reviews, you can find a link to our full hands-on review of the baby formula option.
+Within each of the reviews below, you can find a link to our full hands-on review of the baby formula option.
 If you have any questions, please do not hesitate to send us a message!

 Even more compelling is what this formula does NOT contain: starch, gluten, maltodextrin, processed sugar solids, artificial preservatives or vitamins/minerals, soy (Stages 1-2), or GMO ingredients.
 It's a very comprehensive infant formula that is widely respected around the world for its macro- and micro-nutrient profile and is frequently recommended by pediatricians and infant feeding specialists for little ones with sensitive stomachs (always ask your pediatrician first!).
 The lower lactose content and the addition of prebiotics and probiotics make this the best sensitive baby formula option, while also making it relatively complete in terms of nutritional value.

 We have tested the Dutch, UK, and German versions of HiPP Combiotik (called Combiotic in the UK) in several infants and toddlers, and found very high acceptance rates, with none of them developing any signs of gas, bloating, colic, or discomfort.
 In our testing, we loved the Dutch formula in particular for its ingredients, consistency, ease of mixing, and lack of bubbles after mixing.
 For more details on our testing of HiPP formulas, see our full in-depth review of Dutch, UK, and German HiPP Combiotik.
 Cons?
 The HiPP formulas do contain some palm oil (alongside rapeseed and sunflower oil).
 Palm oil is commonly used in baby formula to provide the palmitic acid found in breast milk; however, some parents prefer other oils.
-As the most popular organic baby formula on the market, you might not be surprised to learn that Hipp Combiotic is somewhat expensive at about 23 cents per ounce of prepared formula (or $1.70/ounce of powdered formula); note that you can save 5% with our "Mommyhood101" coupon code at The Milky Box.
+As the most popular organic baby formula on the market, you might not be surprised to learn that Hipp Combiotic is somewhat expensive; we think it's worth the price!
 Interested?
 You can check out the HiPP Combiotik Formula here!

 The Holle Bio line comes in two infant formula stages, Holle Pre and Holle Stage 1, both intended for birth onward.
 It also comes in what the company calls "follow-on milk" (stages 2-4).
 We've personally tested the Pre and stages 1 and 2 varieties, in both Cow and Goat varieties, and are thrilled with what they have to offer.
 Each has no artificial preservatives, flavors, colors, thickeners, sweeteners, or chemicals.
 The cow version contains organic whole (Pre) or skim (Stages 1+) milk and whey powder as the first two ingredients, then organic vegetable oils (palm, rapeseed, sunflower), and vitamins and minerals.